 - Inorganic contaminant or salt water (brine) plumes (landfill leachate)

 Results from an electromagnetic conductivity (EM) survey for landfill detection is shown below.
 The orange and red colors represent buried metal and high conductivity debris in the landfill cells and trenches.
 The blue and green colors represent lower conductivity areas outside of the metal-containing landfill cells and trenches.

-GeoModel, Inc. also uses ground penetrating radar (GPR) for locating landfills, waste pits, and burial trenches.
-GPR utilizes an antenna (or transducer) to introduce signals into the ground that reflect from buried landfill materials and create an image of the subsurface onto a field computer.
+GeoModel, Inc. also uses ground penetrating radar (GPR) for landfill detection, and to detect waste pits and burial trenches.
+GPR utilizes an antenna (or transducer) to introduce signals into the ground that reflect from buried landfill materials and converts the signals into an image of the subsurface onto a field computer screen.
 An example of a GPR profile showing two landfill burial trenches is shown below.
 This landfill had mixed debris with few large objects to observe in the data.
 The extent of the landfill trench, however, is clearly seen.
-GPR images can assist in the determination of not only the extent, but the depth of landfill cells and burial trenches.
+GPR images can assist in the determination of not only the extent of a landfill, but also the depth of landfill cells and burial trenches.
 The trench below is at least nine feet deep.